SAML-Toolkits/ruby-saml-example/README.md

 Getting Started
 ---------------

-1. At the command prompt, start a new Rails application using the <tt>rails</tt> command and your application name.
-Ex: rails myapp
-2. Change directory into myapp and start the web server: <tt>script/server</tt> (run with --help for options)
+1. Download the ruby-saml-example code
+2. Install the required gems
+3. Execute the command rails server      [It'ss supposed that you installed previously Rails4]
-3. Go to http://localhost:3000/ and get "Welcome aboard: You're riding the Rails!"
+4. Go to http://localhost:3000/ and get "Welcome aboard: You're riding the Rails!"
-4. Follow the guidelines to start developing your application
+5. Follow the guidelines to start developing your application

 Web Servers